emotions and learning image

 Final Thoughts...

-Students who may seem like they don’t belong in the traditional classroom, may actually thrive outside the classroom where they are encouraged to follow their goals and passions in their own way.
+Children who may seem like they don’t belong in the traditional classroom, may actually thrive outside the classroom where they are encouraged to follow their goals and passions in their own way.

-Working with positive emotions we feel when learning brings our success to new highs.
+Embracing positive emotions we feel when learning brings our success to new highs.

-success in learning
+strategies in education and learning

 Not dealing with negative emotions we feel when learning brings our desire for success to new lows.